HemantPundpal/Hemant-Pundpal---C-Projects/README.md

  APPLICATION - DEMO (using Ring Buffer API) ring_buffer_main.c
- - THIS IS A DEMO CODE JUST TO EXCERCISE / DEMONSTRATE THE RING BUFFER API
+ - THIS IS A DEMO CODE JUST TO EXCERCISE / DEMONSTRATE THE RING BUFFER API (may not follow all coding startards)